-You and your teammates will work in those child branches until each small piece of the whole feature is done, and then you will start merging those branches.
+You and your teammates work in those child branches until each small piece of the whole feature is done, and then you start merging those branches.
 Here’s where merge order comes in.
-The first child branch you merge back into the parent will update the parent branch, and now you have to bring those updates into the other child branches before you can move on with them.
-If the child branch you merged has a lot of changes, you may notice many conflicts that you will need to resolve in your other child branches.
+The first child branch you merge back into the parent updates the parent branch, and now you have to bring those updates into the other child branches before you can move on with them.
+If the child branch you merged has a lot of changes, you may notice many conflicts that you need to resolve in your other child branches.
 If you merged small changes back into the parent branch, there will be smaller changes to go back and fix on the other child branches when you bring in the updates.

 How to avoid conflicts when merging

 Regardless of how carefully you work, conflicts happen, even in the world of engineering.

 - Don’t open or change a file unless you need to because the odds of running into conflicts at merge are higher if you’ve impacted too many files, especially ones others might be working on.

 - Try not to delete anything (artboards, pages, files) on the parent branch until child branches are merged.

 - When updating your branch from the main branch, only choose your artboard when you know you made a change on that artboard.
 Embrace it as a moment of reflection on the work done.

 - Be discerning when updating from the main branch.
 You are responsible for the merge, so if you pull in work you didn't do, you are now accountable for that work.